-From late-November to early December, enhanced convection continued over parts of the eastern Indian Ocean and along the SPCZ.
-Wetter-than-average conditions continued over northern South America.
+From late-November to early December, enhanced convection (blue circle) continued over parts of the eastern Indian Ocean, Australia and along the SPCZ.

-Enhanced convection continued over the eastern Indian Ocean, the Maritime continent, and Australia during early December.
-Suppressed convection returned to central South America and the western Indian Ocean.
+Enhanced convection continued over the Maritime continent and Australia during early-to-mid December while suppressed convection (red circle) strengthened across the western Indian Ocean.